UtrechtUniversity/ricgraph/docs/ricgraph_restapi.md

 You can also read the [Ricgraph REST API documentation page](ricgraph_restapi_gendoc.md).
 This page is auto generated using [openapi-to-md](https://github.com/SoraKumo001/openapi-to-md).
-To do this, follow these steps:
+To auto generate that documentation page, follow these steps:
 * If not installed, as root user, install *npm* using the package installer of your Linux.
 * Go to your home directory, type:
   ```